How to Negotiate With Creditors After a Chapter 13 Bankruptcy Dismissal

 Similarly, suppose the plan required the debtor to pay only a percentage of the remaining money owed to unguaranteed lenders to discharge those debts.
 In that case, the dismissal will require the debtor to pay the total amount payable to the account.

-In addition to owing the remaining balances, the court order that secured the debtor from lenders' actions during the Chapter 13 case ends up upon dissolution.
-Consequently, creditors can make all legal efforts to collect unpaid debts, including recording debt-collection cases.
+In addition to owing the remaining balances, the court order that secured the debtor from lenders' actions during the Chapter 13 case ends upon dissolution.
+Consequently, creditors can make all legal efforts to collect unpaid debts, including recording debt collection cases.

 The dismissal of a case can have severe consequences, and debtors must take timely action to address any issues that may arise during the bankruptcy process.

-What Is the Status of Lawsuits that Were Filed Before I Filed Bankruptcy?
+What Happens to Lawsuits That Were Filed Before I Filed Bankruptcy?

-When a person files for bankruptcy relief, the court order prevents lenders from pursuing debts, resulting in lawsuits generally being dismissed.
+When a person files for bankruptcy, the court order prevents lenders from pursuing debts, resulting in lawsuits generally being dismissed.
 However, if the person has only been in Chapter 13 for a short period, the suit may still be active, and the creditor can proceed with the case.

 If the court dismissed a lawsuit due to bankruptcy filing, the lender could record a new lawsuit after the Chapter 13 case was dismissed.
 The lender can make a personal judgment against the debtor and request a lawsuit to collect the debt.